hazama-yuinyan/picopico_sequencer/README.md

 ## How to run the program
 As mentioned above, you can't run the program out of the box.
 To run the program, you need to have the __dojo__ library in proper directory.
 There are two ways to do that.
-One is to download __dojo__ files and move the files to the proper directory by hand.
+One is to download __dojo__ files and move the files to the proper directory by yourself.
 And the other is to simply use the `git submodule` commands.
 In detail you must first execute `git submodule init` on the root directory of the project and then just type `git submodule update`.
+Then it will collect all the modules the program needs and take you to the immediate launch of the program.

 ## Dependent Open Source Projects
   * [dojo] for the great graphical user interfaces